Robust, positive and exact model reduction via monotone matrices: Conclusion

-In this work, after defining RPMR problems, we provided: (1) a way to check if a positive realization on the reachable subspace can be built from a given positive linear system in state-space representation by using positive restriction maps; and when the latter does not exists, (2) a method to construct a positive reduction on a larger space using algebraic techniques.
-The methods to derive (1) are based on monotone matrix theory, and allow us to characterize when the method (2) is able to obtain a minimal positive reduction.
-The analysis is developed for discrete-time systems, but the results can be used directly in the continuous-time case.
-The methods can be also adapted, by duality, to obtain positive observable reduction.
-In this case, however, the non-uniqueness in the definition of the complement to the non-observable subspace \cite{wonham} allows for providing only sufficient conditions for the existence of robust positive observable reductions.
+Our theory can also be adapted, by duality, to obtain positive {\em observable} reductions.
+In this case, however, the non-uniqueness in the definition of the complement to the non-observable subspace (see \cite{kailath}) allows for providing only sufficient conditions for the existence of robust positive observable reductions.

-We believe that the presented work represents a new direction, and a step forward, in the development of realization theory for positive linear system.
-Further developments include an in-depth investigation of the observable reductions, and application to large scale systems under locality constraints.
+We believe that our work represents a new direction, and a step forward, in the development of a complete realization theory for positive linear system.
+Further developments include an in-depth investigation of the observable reductions, the extension of approach (i) to the general (Metzler) continuous-time case and application to large scale systems under locality constraints.

+Lastly, the possibility of exact model reduction hinges on the original state-space model not being a minimal realization for its own input-output relation.
+Our methods essentially build a minimal, or at least smaller, realization that is also positive.
+Noisy models, which typically become formally controllable, are not likely reducible with our methods.
+For this reason, an important development of these techniques is towards approximate model reduction, where accuracy in the prediction is traded for a system of small dimension.